Air route authority between the United States and China: USDOT Part 213 Order 2020-6-3

 On August 6, 2021, CAAC mandated a 40% capacity for 4 weeks on United Airlines 857 to Shanghai starting Aug 11 after it previously alleged five passengers tested positive for COVID-19 upon arrival on July 21, based on its "circuit breaker" policy.
 The USDOT on Aug 18 announced that it will impose identical capacity limits on four US-bound flights over four weeks operated by Chinese carriers - one each from Air China, China Eastern Airlines, China Southern Airlines, and Xiamen Airlines.
 The USDOT commented that CAAC's circuit breaker policy violates the bilateral agreements on air services and air carriers “have no means to independently verify positive test results alleged by Chinese authorities”.

 Since December 2021, multiple US-China flights, operated by both Chinese and US carriers (20 UA flights, 14 DL flights, and 10 AA flights), were canceled by CAAC for the exceeding number of arrival passengers who tested positive based on its "circuit breaker" policy.
 USDOT on January 21, 2022, announced the suspension of 44 US-China flights operated by four Chinese carriers, in addition to the flights already canceled by CAAC.
 US-China flights operated by Chinese carriers have already been canceled by CAAC and are not included in DOT's scope of suspension.
 This means that there will be almost no flights from the US to China in entire February and March.
 In August and September 2022, CAAC cancelled 26 flights operated by American, Delta and United over COVID-19 cases, as the respond, USDOT suspended 26 flights operated by Xiamen, Air China, China Southern Airlines and China Eastern from September 5 to September 29.

 In May 2022, Qin Gang - the Chinese ambassador to the US - announced that the weekly flights between China and the US would "soon be increased to 24 from 18" during the Indiana Global Economic Summit in response to questions about China's Zero-COVID policy.
 Shortly after, Air China temporarily resumed weekly Beijing – New York-JFK – Hohhot flights in June.

 In a new COVID protocols from Chinese authorities published on November 11, 2022, it announce that the authorities will stop practicing "Circuit Breaker" mechanism for inbound international flights.

-Beginning in December 2022, China Southern resumes weekly Guangzhou–New York-JFK flight, while the twice-per-week Guangzhou–Los Angeles flights reduced to once-per-week.
+Beginning in December 2022, China Southern resumes weekly Guangzhou–New York-JFK flight by switching the route authority on one of its twice-per-week Guangzhou–Los Angeles flights.

 Flight Recovery

-Start Jan 8, 2023, China eased the entry restrictions and no longer require people entering the country to be quarantined.
-However, analysis reports that the flights recovery would not be returned to pre-pandemic levels as 1) cases in China were surging at the time, and 2) diplomatic tensions between two counties.
-In addition, Western carriers are no longer able to use Russian airspace for flights to/from China due to the Russian invasion of Ukraine.
+On January 8, 2023, China eased its entry restrictions and no longer requires people entering the country to be quarantined but the rate of flight recovery remained slow.